 Part 2: Chicken and Fish

 Sounds like the punchline of a bad Lent joke.
 Appropriate for April I guess.
 (Is April still when Lent happens?)
-But since the earlier post had already covered the red meats, this one is for the “white meats”.
+But since the earlier post had already covered the ‘red’ meats of beef and pork, this one is for the “white meats”.
 Sorta.

 Ingredients (Doro Wat):

-Step 1: Add stock to chicken in a pan, and cook over low heat until no pink.
+Step 1: Add stock to chicken in a pan, and cook over low heat until no pink is left.
 Cut the breast into bite-sized cubes.

-Step 3: Add the rest of the spice, and simmer for 30 minutes until serving.
+Step 3: Add the rest of the spices, and simmer for 30 minutes or until serving.
 Add more stock if liquid starts to evaporate.